golanlevin/DrawingWithMachines/lectures/topics/gcode/README.md

 M2 (end of program)
 ```

 If you want more information, here's an [overview of GCode commands](https://howtomechatronics.com/tutorials/g-code-explained-list-of-most-important-g-code-commands/) that you might find helpful.
+But in point of fact, 99% of the commands you need to know are shown above.
+Although there are dozens of possible G-Code commands, most are concerned with 3D milling machines (e.g. spindle speed) and irrelevant to 2D plotting.

 ---

 ## Generating G-code with p5.js

-To **generate** G-code in p5.js, we can
+To **generate** G-code in p5.js, we can:

 1. **construct** strings that contain G-code commands — using string [concatenation](https://www.freecodecamp.org/news/how-js-string-concatenation-works/?utm_source=chatgpt.com) or [template literals](https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/Scripting/Strings?utm_source=chatgpt.com#embedding_javascript) — as well as the p5.js [`nf()`](https://p5js.org/reference/p5/nf/) number-format function to specify decimal precision;
 2. **append** these strings into an array, using the [`Array.prototype.push()`](https://www.freecodecamp.org/news/javascript-append-to-array-a-js-guide-to-the-push-method-2/) function;
 3. and then **export** the array of strings as a GCode file, using the p5.js [`saveStrings()`](https://p5js.org/reference/p5/saveStrings/) function.

+Put another way, to generate G-Code in JavaScript, all you really need to know is how to do string concatenation, how to handle arrays of strings, and how to use the p5.js [`saveStrings()`](https://p5js.org/reference/p5/saveStrings/) function.

 [Here](https://editor.p5js.org/golan/sketches/Gly-gpjzM) and below is a simple p5.js program that generates a Lissajous figure and exports a GCode file: